 This exceptional waterfront home is situated in Sovereign Harbour, just 10 minutes from Eastbourne beach.
 As well as offering a wealth of space inside, the extensive garden is the perfect spot for soaking up the summer sunshine.
 As this south-facing garden overlooks the marina, you can enjoy spectacular views across the water..

-If you’re looking to book a staycation, Top Villas offer a fantastic range of beautiful accommodation in the UK.
+If you’re looking to book a staycation in England, Top Villas offer a fantastic range of beautiful accommodation in the UK.
 All situated in prime locations, our holiday homes offer luxury living space, incredible views and an abundance of 5-star amenities.

 Arranging a stay couldn’t be easier with Top Villas.
 Just follow our simple online booking process and you can secure your dream vacation home instantly without any phone calls or fuss.
 Our website makes it easy to check availability, get a quote and book instantly online.
 Alternatively, you can submit an enquiry and we’ll get straight back to you.